TACC/Lmod/docs/source/015_writing_modules.rst

 The *gnuplot* module will still be loaded after unloading *octave*.
 This will lead to the least confusion to users.

+From the above example, it is clear that using the **always_load** approach is the simpliest from the user point of view with the only downside is that users will have an extra module loaded that they didn't know about.

 Fancy dependencies
 ------------------